scalacenter/sbt-version-policy/README.md

 - configures [MiMa] to check for binary or source incompatibilities,
 - ensures that none of your dependencies are bumped or removed in an incompatible way,
-- reports incompatibilities with previous releases.
+- reports incompatibilities with previous releases,
+- sets the [`versionScheme`](https://www.scala-sbt.org/1.x/docs/Publishing.html#Version+scheme) of the project to `"early-semver"`.

 ## Install